MennatullahShazly/My-first-Data-Analysis-Project/README.md

 This dataset has 14 charactaristics as below:

-PatientId: Identification of a patient
+1-PatientId: Identification of a patient

-AppointmentID: Identification of each appointment
+2-AppointmentID: Identification of each appointment

-Gender: Male or Female
+3-Gender: Male or Female

-Schedule Day: The day of regestration
+4-Schedule Day: The day of regestration

-Appointment Day: The examiniation Day
+5-Appointment Day: The examiniation Day

-Age: How old is the patient
+6-Age: How old is the patient

-Neighbourhood: Where the appointment took place
+7-Neighbourhood: Where the appointment took place

-Scholarship: True or False, indicates if the patient is in the Bolsa Familia program
+8-Scholarship: True or False, indicates if the patient is in the Bolsa Familia program

-Hypertension: True or False
+9-Hypertension: True or False

-Diabetes: True or False
+10-Diabetes: True or False

-Alcoholism: True or False
+11-Alcoholism: True or False

-Handcap: Categorized from 0-4 as a number of handicaps
+12-Handcap: Categorized from 0-4 as a number of handicaps

-SMS_received: True or False
+13-SMS_received: True or False

-No_show : True or false, indicates that the patient attended to the appointment or not
+14-No_show : True or false, indicates that the patient attended to the appointment or not